Is time more valuable than money?

 2. Become A Pro at Planning

 Tasks that are time-bound rewire your brain to follow a structured pattern and accomplish those activities in the desired period.
-Timeboxing your tasks and goals allow you to deliver the promised work on time.
+Timeboxing your tasks and achieving your goals allow you to deliver the promised work on time.
 One way to do this is by using calendar blocking.

 3. Enhance The Quality of Your Work